ArielSaldana/arielsaldana.github.io/about/index.md

 __ahhriel__?
 Almost..
 Ariel, which is my name, + the way people love to pronounce it = __ahhriel__.

-__Bio__: I'm a Software Engineer / Front-end Developer born in the island Dominican Rebublic and currently reside in New York, NY.
+__Bio__: I'm a Software Engineer / Front-end Developer born in the Greater Antilles island Dominican Rebublic and currently reside in New York, NY.
 I have a passion for developing applications that are efficient and look beautiful.

 __Work__: I currently work as a Front-End developer, doing front-end UI design with HTML, CSS, Javascript, as well as backend projects in PHP, Java.